United World College of Costa Rica: CAS program

 The CAS program is an integral part of the IB Diploma programme.
 Its design and concept in UWC Costa Rica reflects the organizational philosophy of the United World Colleges by putting a strong emphasis on public service and social responsibility.

 The CAS program in UWC Costa Rica is characterized by activities for students that generate an impact on their lives.
 This array of activities is divided in the three main areas of CAS: Creativity, Action, and Service.
 Students are also able to start and lead their own clubs under the CAS program, provided that they are based on the UWC Costa Rica pillars.

 Creativity

 The Creativity programs taught in UWC Costa Rica are characterized by their adaptability and they change every semester.
 The Creativity programs take advantage of the strong leadership of students and give them the opportunity to lead some of the activities besides ones that are already led by adults, teachers or external instructors throughout the school year.

 Action

 Most of the Action programs at UWC Costa Rica are taught by professional instructors.
-One of the goals of the program is the creation of sports teams that train and participate in different tournaments in local high schools.
+One of the goals of the program is the creation of sports teams that train and participate in tournaments in local high schools.